-Notwithstanding its classification, the following modifications will be permitted to the part of the Drum that is visible from the car centre plane and inboard of $Y_W$ = -5:
+Notwithstanding its classification, the following modifications will be permitted inboard of Y_W = -5:

 - a.
-Apertures for the passage of suspension members and their fairings.
-Such apertures should be minimal in size to permit the full articulation and steer of the suspension system. - b.
-Minor fixing details to permit the attachment of the Drum Deflector described in Article 3.13.5. - c.
-An aperture contained within the periphery of the intersection between the Scoop defined in Article 3.13.3 and the Drum.
+Apertures where suspension members or suspension fairings intersect the surface of the Drum.
+These apertures must be minimal in size in order to permit the full articulation of the suspension system (and for the front, also the steering system).
+Furthermore, they must be internally sealed in such way so as to prevent any air flow from another aperture. - b.
+Minor fixing details to permit the attachment of the Drum Deflectors described in Articles 3.13.5 and 3.13.6. - c.
+An aperture contained within the periphery of the intersection between the Scoop defined in Article 3.13.3 and the Drum. - d.
+Minor modifications to the front drum between Z_W =155 and Z_W =230, providing these are for the sole purpose of permitting the outboard suspension to connect to the upright and do not protrude from the original surface into the external air stream.